groupvine/gv-doc/2-members/1_2-membersAdd.md

 and then personalize emails or target recipients based on their attribute value, can have their values set or removed by adding the attribute name to a column header and the member's value for that attribute in their row.
-A "blank" cell will remove the attribute's value for that member.
+An empty cell will remove the attribute's value for that member.

 Note